 This means:

-Wise has indicated that further documentation will be requested before the transition takes effect.
+Wise has indicated that additional verification documents will be requested from June 2026 before the transition takes effect.

 New Wise Thailand Features Under the Local Entity